mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 }
 ```

 > **Note:** If you are using emotion to style your app, and have a custom cache, it will override the one provided by Material-UI.
 In order for the injection order to still be correct, you need to add the `prepend` option to `createCache`.
+>
+> ✅ This is handled in [🪄preset-safe codemod](#preset-safe).

 Here is an example:

 ```diff
 import * as React from 'react';